unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/overview.md

 The Resolution Service provides an API for getting domain data and metadata regardless of the blockchain in which the domain is stored.
 The service caches blockchain events in a database for easy retrieval without accessing any blockchain APIs.

 With the Resolution Service API, you can quickly build applications directly communicating with the blockchain to get UD domain data with a single API request.
+For example, the [Web3 Domain Resolution Demo](https://resolutionwithunstoppable.com) was built using the Resolution Service API.

 ## Supported Domains Endings